 - Long-form content as a listicle.

-- Anchor links or “jump” links that work as an index of the article and also good for UX.
+- Anchor links or “jump” links that work as an index of the article and are also good for UX.
 These jump links sometimes get shown on the SERPs.

 - Step by step instructions as a numbered list.
 Formatting content using the appropriate HTML elements (<ul> / <ol> / <table>) can help optimise for Answer boxes.